Richard III (play): Synopsis

 In the deep bosom of the ocean buried.

 Despite this new era of peace and joy, Richard is an ugly and unloved hunchback who is therefore "determined to prove a villain".
-Due to a prophecy that "G of Edward's heirs the murderer shall be", Richard and Edward's brother Clarence (whose given name is George) are placed under arrest.
+Due to a prophecy that "G of Edward's heirs the murderer shall be", Richard and Edward's brother Clarence (whose given name is George) is placed under arrest.
 (Edward interpreted the prophecy as referring to George, but it could just as easily refer to Richard of Gloucester.)
 Speaking to Clarence as he is escorted along to the Tower of London, Richard blames the queen, Elizabeth, and says that he will try to help Clarence.

 Richard describes to the audience his plot to marry Lady Anne, despite being responsible for the death of her father and her husband.
 Anne attends the corpse of the late king, Henry VI, lamenting.
 When Richard appears, Anne berates him and says that "Henry's wounds [...] bleed afresh".
 He confesses to murdering the king, saying her beauty motivated it, and she spits at him.
 He proclaims his feelings for her and offers his sword for her to kill him, but she drops it.
 He then offers to kill himself, but she instead accepts his ring unhappily (and, it is implied, marriage) as he promises to repent for the murder.
 Richard exults at having won her over and tells the audience that he will discard her once she has served his purpose.

 The atmosphere at Edward's court is poisonous.
 The established nobles are at odds with the ambitious relatives of Elizabeth, a hostility fuelled by Richard's machinations.
 Queen Margaret, Henry VI's widow, returns, though banished, and she warns the squabbling nobles about Richard, cursing extensively.
 The nobles, all Yorkists, unite against this last Lancastrian and ignore her warnings.